 Our difference-in-differences estimation relies on the assumption that there were no contemporary shocks that differentially affected municipalities with low vs. high treatment intensities.
 The PiS government introduced several other reforms that could confound our results.
 First, it lowered the retirement age, and distributed extra pension payments to the elderly starting in 2019.
 To address this issue, we control for the share of the population above retirement age.
 Since extra pensions were distributed in the form of lump-sum payments, the fraction of the population above retirement age should entirely capture the impact of extra transfers to the elderly.
-Second, the government reduced the independence of the courts, which led the European Commission to launch an infringement procedure against Poland.
+Second, the PiS government reduced the independence of the courts, which led the European Commission to launch an infringement procedure against Poland.
 Unlike the pension reform, the government's judiciary reforms were rather unpopular, and sparked large protests.
 It is also not clear whether voters' views on the judiciary reforms were correlated with the child benefit intensity.
 Importantly, we control for voters' attitudes toward the EU, which may approximate their perceptions regarding the importance of an independent judiciary.
-Finally, the government introduced an education reform.
+Finally, the PiS government introduced an education reform.
 As a result of this reform, the age at which school attendance is compulsory was raised from six to seven years, and lower secondary schools were gradually phased out, which reduced the period of compulsory education by one year.
-While this education reform affected only a small share of the child benefit recipients (parents of three birth cohorts), the reform would likely bias our results toward zero, as these institutional changes were associated with chaos and overcrowding in schools.
+While this education reform affected only a small share of child benefit recipients (i.e., parents of three birth cohorts), the reform would likely bias our results toward zero, as these institutional changes were associated with chaos and overcrowding in schools.
 To further address this concern, we also estimate the effects of the child benefit program on support for the Minister of Education in the 2019 European elections.
+Additionally, we use survey data to assess whether the support for the above-mentioned reforms differed between the potential recipients and non-recipients of the child benefit.